 MDOT will evaluate the proposed station location with the use of qualified environmental professionals to determine its impact, including conducting a review of existing literature, contacting relevant agencies, and performing field reconnaissance.
 MDOT, in coordination with FRA, will prepare an EA to include the following: definition of the Construction Project and existing conditions, identification of the purpose of and need for the Construction Project, identification and analysis of Construction Project build alternatives and a no-action alternative, and an analysis of existing conditions in comparison to the impacts of the proposed action.
 MDOT will submit a Draft EA to FRA for review and comment.
 MDOT will address FRA comments and submit a Final EA to FRA for review and approval.
-If determined appropriate, in consultation with FRA, MDOT will circulate the Draft EA for public and agency review and comment.
-Through consultation with FRA, and confirmation that no significant impacts are anticipated, MDOT will produce a Draft Finding of No Significant Impact (FONSI) (along with a response to comment document, if the EA is publically circulated) and will submit it to FRA for review, approval, and completion.
+If determined appropriate, in consultation with FRA, and confirmation that no significant impacts are anticipated, MDOT will produce a Draft Finding of No Significant Impact (FONSI) (along with a response to comment document, if the EA is publically circulated) and will submit it to FRA for review, approval, and completion.